 The Commonwealth can help foster a culture of collaboration among its municipalities in a number of ways – by prioritizing joint grant applications, expanding the ability of municipalities and regional planning agencies to work together, creating an incentive fund to help municipalities regionalize services and eliminating existing statutory barriers to sharing municipal services.

-- Leverage existing state funding to promote regionalism by directing all executive branch agencies to evaluate grant, loan and technical assistance programs for opportunities to promote regional cooperation, and directing the Chairman of the Municipal Affairs Coordinating Cabinet to evaluate departmental programs and make recommendations on opportunities to increase collaboration between municipalities.
+•Leverage existing state funding to promote regionalization by directing all executive branch agencies to evaluate grant, loan and technical assistance programs for opportunities to promote regional cooperation, and directing the Chairman of the Municipal Affairs Coordinating Cabinet to evaluate departmental programs and make recommendations on opportunities to increase collaboration between municipalities.

-- Enact a Joint Powers Act to allow two or more municipalities to contract with each other to create an entity that will jointly exercise certain powers and duties within a designated region.
+•Enact a Joint Powers Act to allow two or more municipalities or districts to contract with each other to create an entity that will jointly exercise certain powers and duties within a designated region.